mckennapsean/dissertation/content/04-example.md

 shows the flexiblity of the design activity framework to capture both the high-level view of a design project and the pattern or flow of design activities as well as the low-level detail of specific visualization artifacts and design methods utilized.
+In the next section, we explore in detail the user-centered design method of qualitative coding for three CTA papers which was our team's first primary focus for the project.
+During this method, we uncovered codes and design opportunities that could be useful for other visualization designers in this space, and we reflect on this method as a substitute for users in the visualization design process.

 These design timelines could be further enhanced by highlighting levels of the nested model or details of visualization design decisions made throughout the process.
-We found that keeping track of these activities can help visualization designers meet deadlines by focusing on specific design activities and visualization artifacts as well, which is why we highlight these deadlines explicitly in the timeline as well.
+We found that keeping track of these activities can help visualization designers meet deadlines by focusing on specific design activities and visualization artifacts as well, which is why we highlight these deadlines explicitly in the timeline.
 These visualization design timelines can help the communication of a design process internally with a design team during the process or externally after the fact with research colleagues or managers to provide a concise overview of the results and work conducted.

-## Qualitative Coding Design Method
+## Qualitative Coding Design Method {#sec:qualcoding}

-In this section, we focus on one design method in detail: **qualitative coding**.
+To promote the discovery and adaptation of new design methods for novel problems, we focus on our team's use and the impact of a user-centered design
+method: **qualitative coding**.
 As we explained in the previous chapter, there is a benefit to exploring and validating the use of novel and unique design methods in the context of real-world visualization projects.
 The _qualitative coding_ method played a key role in the _understand_ activity of this project.
 For this design method, we first discuss our motivation behind why we utilized this approach in the context of our design process.
 Then, we highlight the visualization artifacts achieved, followed by results and implications of what we learned and a discussion of the method's efficiency, effectiveness, and limitations.
 Lastly, we present recommendations for using this method in the context of cyber security visualization design.

 When tasked with redesigning a large cyber security tool, our design team had